Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 ### Add Media Analytics to your app

 {% hint style="info" %}
-This extension requires [Adobe Analytics Extension](../adobe-analytics/README.md) extension to function properly.
-You should add and correctly configure the analytics extension to your launch property.
+This extension requires the [Adobe Analytics Extension](../adobe-analytics/README.md).
+You must add the Analytics extension to your Launch property, and make sure the extension is configured correctly.
 {% endhint %}

 {% tabs %}